pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 ### **What is PyMC?**

 [PyMC](https://www.pymc.io/welcome.html) is a powerful and widely used probabilistic programming framework that allows users to implement state-of-the-art Bayesian inference methods in Python.
-The project was started by Chris Fonnesbeck in 2003 as a graduate student at the University of Georgia, and has since grown to have over 300 contributors.
+The project was started by Chris Fonnesbeck in 2003 as a graduate student at the University of Georgia, and has since grown to almost 400 contributors.

 ### **What’s a probabilistic programming language?**